 Skin health: It is well known that anti-oxidants have a beneficial effect on skin health, since they help prevent the damage caused by free radicals on skin tissue.
 However, olives also contain relatively high amounts of beta-carotene, the precursor of vitamin A, and vitamin E which play an important role in stimulating skin regeneration and providing skin protection.
 Therefore the combined effect can help maintain a healthy, smooth and young skin.

 Edible olives can be used in a variety of dishes.
-They can be eaten raw, alone or in salads, or they can be used to prepare sauces for pasta or to garnish meat or fish dishes.
+They can be eaten raw, in salads, or they can be used to prepare sauces for pasta or to garnish meat or fish dishes.
 Olives can be even eaten roasted or stuffed and fried.

-Raw olives are very bitter so are sometimes soaked in a concentrated brine solution, making it a very salty food.
+Raw olives are very bitter so are usually soaked in a concentrated brine solution, making it a very salty food.
 People with high blood pressure may want to avoid taking olives preserved this way.